srl-labs/learn-srlinux/docs/ndk/guide/dev/go/notif-stream.md

 ### Receiving Notifications

-Coming back to our `startNotificationStream` function, we can see that it [loops](#__codelineno-5-16:37) over the notifications received from the NDK until the parent context is cancelled.
+Coming back to our `startNotificationStream` function, we can see that it [loops](#__codelineno-5-16:37){ data-proofer-ignore } over the notifications received from the NDK until the parent context is cancelled.
 The `streamClient.Recv()` function call is a blocking call that waits for the next notification to be streamed from the NDK.

 ```{.go title="greeter/notification.go"}
 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/main/greeter/notification.go:start-notif-stream"
 ```

 When the notification is received, it is passed to the `streamChan` channel.
-On the receiving end of this channel is our app's [`Start`](#__codelineno-0-6:17) function that starts the `aggregateConfigNotifications` function for each received notification.
+On the receiving end of this channel is our app's [`Start`](#__codelineno-0-6:17){ data-proofer-ignore } function that starts the `aggregateConfigNotifications` function for each received notification.

 /// details | Stream Response Type